wp-plugins/tsuiseki-tracking/readme.txt

 == Installation ==

-1. Extract the `tsuiseki_tracking.tar.gz` into the `/wp-content/plugins/` directory
+1. Extract the `tsuiseki_tracking.tar.gz` into the `/wp-content/plugins/` directory or install the plugin via the admin panel.
-1. Open the file `tsuiseki_tracking.php` and change the value of the variable `TSUISEKI_TRACKER_HMAC_KEY` at line 63.
+1. Open the file `tsuiseki_tracking.php` and change the value of the variable `TSUISEKI_TRACKER_HMAC_KEY` at line 64 (see http://www.tsuiseki.com/faq.html#2n26).
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Get your Tsuiseki tracking key at http://www.tsuiseki.com and configure the plugin to your needs.
+1. Get your Tsuiseki tracking key at http://www.tsuiseki.com and set it either in the configuration menu or in the file `tsuiseki_tracking.php` at line 25.
+1. Configure the CSS selectors to track the clicks you desire (see http://www.tsuiseki.com/faq.html#2n31).
 1. If you have any further questions please visit our website for help or contact our technical support team.

 == Frequently Asked Questions ==